miohtama/hiring-tools-stackoverflow-github/README.md

 * Currently the scripts scrape **Stackoverflow Reputation** and **Github repository count**

+* A scorecard script will rank all candidates based by [the given scorecard formula]()

 # Normalising human input

 The scripts will handle various cases of different inputs that we get from candidates on Google Forms.